Back to Blog

 What is the cost of head and neck cancer treatment in Chennai?

-Who is the best head and neck cancer doctor in Chennai?
+Who is the best doctor for head and neck cancer in Chennai?

-Dr. Vidhyadharan Sivakumar is a leading Head & Neck Surgical Oncologist in Chennai, serving as Clinical Director & Senior Consultant at THANC Hospital.
-With extensive experience and international training, including expertise in Transoral Robotic Surgery (TORS), he provides advanced cancer care.
+Dr. Vidhyadharan Sivakumar is a European Board-certified Head & Neck Surgical Oncologist in Chennai, serving as Clinical Director & Senior Consultant at THANC Hospital, Kilpauk.
+With 20+ years of experience, 3000+ surgeries, and training across 8 countries, he provides advanced cancer care including TORS.

 Is head and neck cancer treatment covered by insurance in India?